ajkessel/ttspod/README.md

 Real documentation to come.

-But the gist of it is that this app will take various forms of content and turn it into speech and then a podcast feed.
+But the gist of it is that this app will take various forms of content and turn it into audible speech and then a podcast feed.

 ## Inputs